-As India grieves train crash that killed 275 people, relatives still wait for bodies of loved ones
+As India grieves train crash that killed 275, relatives wait for bodies of loved ones

 “My wife and daughter can’t stop crying at home.
 They are asking me to bring the body back quickly,” he said, wiping tears from his eyes with a red scarf he had tied around his head.

-Friday’s deadly crash was one of the worst rail disasters in India’s history.
+Friday’s crash was one of the worst rail disasters in India’s history.
 Investigators said that a signaling failure might have been the cause of the disaster, in which a passenger train hit a freight train, derailing on the tracks before being hit by another passenger train coming in the opposite direction on a parallel track.

 The collision involved two passenger trains, the Coromandel Express traveling from Howrah in West Bengal state to Chennai in Tamil Nadu state, and the Yesvantpur-Howrah Superfast Express traveling from Bengaluru in Karnataka to Howrah, officials said.